What is B2B Content Syndication and Why is it important in 2025?

 It works well for organizations that focus on account-based marketing as you can give the content syndication vendor a list of your target accounts.

-An easy way to get started is by article syndication to Medium.
+An easy way to get started is by syndication of articles to Medium.
 As Medium will implement a canonical tag, this will not result in any SEO penalties.

 Leads generated through content syndication campaigns are almost always cold.
 An integrated marketing campaign that warms up the leads is a must.
 At least, if you don’t want to waste your marketing budget!